Welcome to Audax K.C.!

 What is a “Rouleur Series”?

-For riders just getting into the sort of long-distance, non-competitive cycling that typifies our sport, the Rouleur Series is a perfect way to test yourself and see what randonneuring is all about, without jumping into the deep end.
-Each event adds a little more distance, each time getting you more and more prepared for the 200km brevet required to close out the series.
+For riders just getting into long-distance non-competitive cycling, the Rouleur Series is a perfect way to test yourself and see what randonneuring is all about without jumping into the deep end.
+Each event adds a little more distance, each time getting you more prepared for the 200km brevet required to close out the series.

 If you’re already a seasoned randonneur, think of the Rouleur series as a pre-season “warm-up”.
 If you’re looking for a way to ramp up to another successful year of randonneuring, this new series is the perfect springboard to shake out your legs and your gear before the distances stretch out beyond 200 kilometers.